Fergarram/research-vault/🗄 Resources/📝 Resources.md

 These are the resources I have read and taken notes of.

-TODO: Create a shortcode that adds a list of files in the resources folder.
+@TODO: Create a shortcode that adds a list of files in the resources folder.

 ## Anti-library